-The Mirena is a hormone-releasing contraceptive intrauterine device (IUD) which can also treat heavy periods.
+The IUD used is a hormone-releasing contraceptive intrauterine device (IUD) which can also treat heavy periods.
 It is a small T-shaped device that is inserted through the vagina and into the uterus via the natural opening in the cervix.
 The procedure will be performed in our private treatment area, without sedation but with the option of local anaesthesia if necessary.
 This is well tolerated by most women.

-The benefits of the Mirena IUD include:
+The benefits of this IUD include:

 - Highly effective contraception for women who don’t want to have to remember to take a pill every day.
 It is 99.8% effective at preventing pregnancy.